ApiTheory/httpsql/README.md

 }
 ```

-It may look like a lot, but its doing the following which would require a lot more code to do correctly:
+It may look like a lot, but its doing the following which would require far more code to do correctly:

 - retrieve the project and if it does not exist throw an exception; it will also throw if more than 1 row is returned.
 - check to make sure the project is complete and if not throw an error.
 - update the project with the new data using the ID that was retrieved in the first operation; check to make sure only 1 record was updated; throw an error if no rows were updated or too many rows were updated.
 - return the data from the updated project.

 In addition to throwing exceptions, onExpectationFailure can just equal 'stop.'
 If that happens, then the entire transaction is commited up to that point, but no additional commands will execute.

+A nice feature of the HttpSql response is that every step taken within the transaction is documented.
+This can be saved for audit purposes and just
+general debugging.

 ## Learn More